Best UCITS ETFs for UK Investors 2026: 10 Funds Compared

 Launch2010

-CSPX is one of the largest UCITS ETFs in the world.
-It trades in USD on the London Stock Exchange.
-For a GBP-denominated version, iShares offers a currency-hedged variant (IGUS), though most long-term investors prefer unhedged exposure.
+One of the largest UCITS ETFs in the world.
+Trades in USD on the LSE; a GBP-hedged variant (IGUS) exists but most long-term investors stick with unhedged.
 Full fund profile on justETF.

 2. Vanguard FTSE All-World UCITS ETF (VWRP)

-The index: The FTSE All-World Index covers large and mid-cap stocks across both developed and emerging markets - roughly 4,000 companies across 49 countries.
-It represents approximately 90-95% of global investable market capitalisation.
-If you want "the entire stock market in one fund," this is the closest thing to it.
+The index: The FTSE All-World covers large and mid-cap stocks across developed and emerging markets - around 4,000 companies in 49 countries, roughly 90-95% of global investable market cap.
+The closest thing to "the entire stock market in one fund".

 DetailValue